 Astros vs Tigers: Odds, Spread, and Total

-The Houston Astros look to bounce back after another shutout loss.
-The Astros are 69-56 and lead the AL West Division.
-Houston has a game and a half lead over…
+The Houston Astros are looking to avoid being swept by the Detroit Tigers.
+The Astros are 69-57, leading the AL West Division.
+Houston now leads the Seattle Mariners by a…

+The Houston Astros are looking to avoid being swept by the Detroit Tigers.

-The Astros are 69-56 and lead the AL West Division.
-Houston has a game and a half lead over the Seattle Mariners.
-The Astros dropped Game 1 10-0.
-The game was scoreless after three innings.
-The Detroit Tigers then scored in four consecutive innings, including a couple of four-run rallies.
-Houston only got five hits, all from the top half of the lineup.
+The Astros are 69-57, leading the AL West Division.
+Houston now leads the Seattle Mariners by a game and a half.
+The Astros are hoping for their first win in this three-game series.
+They lost Game 2, 1-0.
+The game was a battle of the aces, with both sides combining for only nine hits.
+Detroit scored the only run of the game in the 10th inning.

-The Tigers are 74-53 and lead the AL Central Division.
-Detroit is a half-game ahead of the Toronto Blue Jays for the league's top record.
-The Tigers' offense had 13 hits in Game 1, which were spread throughout the lineup.
-Colt Keith, the leadoff hitter, led the way with three hits, including a home run and two RBI.
-Detroit's pitching staff also recorded its third shutout in six games.
+The Tigers are 75-53, leading the AL Central Division.
+Detroit has a half-game lead over the Toronto Blue Jays for the league's best record.
+The Tigers' offense cooled off from their Game 1 blowout victory and won a pitchers' duel in Game 2.
+Gleyber Torres led the offense with two hits and a walk-off bases-loaded walk.

 Spread